kputnam/piggly/README.markdown

 ## Usage

 Your stored procedures must already be loaded in the database.
-Your tests will automatically connect to the database when they are loaded, or `ActiveRecord::Base.establish_connection`, is called with no parameters to the default database.
-Assume the tests that exercise your stored procedures are in spec/.
+Your tests should automatically connect to the database when they are loaded, or `ActiveRecord::Base.establish_connection`, will be called with no parameters to connect the default database.
+Assume your tests are in spec/.

     $ cd piggly/example/
     $ ../bin/piggly 'spec/**/*_spec.rb'